-Level One: \$12.87 per pay period

-Level Two: 10 month employees: \$55.21 per pay period
+Level one: first aid attendant and alternate \$30.00 per pay

-12 month employees: \$57.91 per pay period
+Level two: first aid attendant and alternate (10 month) \$65.00 per pay period first aid attendant and alternate (12 month) \$75.00 per pay period

-- 27.02 When the alternate assumes the responsibilities of the designated first aid attendant the employee will be compensated as per Article 27.01 of the collective agreement. - 27.03 Where an employee (or alternate) to whom the Occupational First Aid responsibility is designated and is no longer able to fulfill their industrial first aid responsibilities due to transfer, resignation or the inability or unsuitability to perform the task, and recognizing the obligation of the School Board to meet the requirements of the Worker's Compensation Board regulations, the following process will first be followed to ensure required Occupational First Aid coverage:

-- (a) The principal will offer the Occupational First Aid designation to the alternate(s).
+- 27.02 Where an employee (or alternate) to whom the Occupational First Aid responsibility is designated and is no longer able to fulfill their industrial first aid responsibilities due to transfer, resignation or the inability or unsuitability to perform the task, and recognizing the obligation of the School Board to meet the requirements of the Worker's Compensation Board regulations, the following process will first be followed to ensure required Occupational First Aid coverage: - (a) The principal will offer the Occupational First Aid designation to the alternate(s).
 Other Occupational First Aid trained staff will be offered the position if the alternate declines the designation.
 The seniority of other trained staff will be considered. - (b) The principal will, in writing to all staff, seek a volunteer to undertake the Occupational First Aid training and to assume the Occupational First Aid (or alternate) position.
 If a third staff member has already undertaken the training, that person will assume the Occupational First Aid (or alternate) responsibilities. - (c) The principal will forward the name of the volunteer to the Health and Safety Officer to arrange the Occupational First Aid training provided that the volunteer: - is a full-time day shift employee - is not regularly required to perform their duties away from the school site - is a permanent employee, and - is readily available to meet the operational needs of the school. - (d) If more than one volunteer is identified, the selection will be made by the principal based on personal suitability and the ability to meet the operational needs of the school, following consultation with the appropriate union representative(s).
 Seniority will be considered in making the selection. - (e) If no volunteer is identified, or in the event that the volunteer fails to obtain the necessary certification, a discussion will be held with the Management/CUPE Liaison Committee to explore possible alternatives.